trderidd/Team-H20/README.md

 # Team-H20

-Repository for all UB's CSE 442 H20 resources
+Repoitory for all UB's CSE 442 H20 resources